Craig Steven Wilder

 “He mapped it all out for me, explaining how you would pursue a career as a historian, what graduate school would be like, what the career would be like.
 He emphasized the intellectual life—reading, writing, defining projects.
 He told me about himself as a young Jewish kid heading off to Columbia.
 I realized the academy was not this fixed thing, that it could be what I made it.”

 He taught history at Williams from 1995-2002, then joined the history faculty at Dartmouth, where he also taught for seven years, joining the faculty at MIT in 2008.
-In the classroom, Wilder engages students in the unedited material of a time, including—in the case of west Africans who became enslaved—ritual markings, sales documents, transcripts of court cases of slaves who rebelled.

 The Materials of Time